NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 option, or by choosing from the GUI View menu the ``Hillshaded images`` option.

-This program can also display the output of the ASP ``colormap`` tool (:numref:`colormap`).
+This program can also colorize images and show them with a colorbar and axes (:numref:`colorize`), and display the output of the ASP ``colormap`` tool (:numref:`colormap`).

 It can save a screenshot to disk in the BMP or XPM format.